merecka/merecka.github.io/_posts/2019-05-11-my_first_program_a_cli_project.markdown

 **Git Hub**

 One of the first things I had to learn about when creating my gem project was GitHub.
 I realized very early that I needed somewhere and someway to save my code throughout the process (and using Notepad to save it didn't sound like a great idea).
-So I started researching how to link my code to GitHub and discovered new terms like 'repository', 'git add, 'git commit' and 'git push'.
+So I started researching how to link my code to GitHub and I started discovering new terms like 'repository', 'git add, 'git commit' and 'git push'.
 I also learned how to clone my project to my IDE because I was using an IDE provided by FlatIron that utilizes integration with GitHub but does not actually store data locally.
 After the project was over, I felt that I am much more comfortable using GitHub and I am starting to realize it's value to software development.

 **HTML / CSS Scraping**

-I had some previous experience with HTML scraping from a few prior labs that I had completed but this project really helped reinforce this process.
+I had a little bit of previous experience with HTML scraping from a few prior labs that I had completed but this project really helped reinforce this process.
 I also learned more about HTML / CSS data structures in general by having to parse through the data in order to obtain what I wanted for my program.
 I discovered a few Google Chrome extensions that assisted me with finding a CSS selector that I could use to help parse the data.
 These are SelectorGadget (https://selectorgadget.com/) and ChroPath (https://autonomiq.io/chropath/).
 Both of these extensions assist you in finding appropriate CSS selectors for the data you are trying to parse.

 **Snapshot of Program**